hitoshi-watase/sercrod/docs/reference/directives/each.md

 - `*each` is a structural directive that controls how many times the original child nodes are rendered.
 - The host element is cloned once as a container; its original children are used as a template for each iteration.
 - The expression on `*each` is evaluated once per render of the host.
-- Inside each iteration, Nablla renders the original children with an iteration-specific scope.
+- Inside each iteration, Sercrod renders the original children with an iteration-specific scope.

 Alias: